hashicorp/terraform-provider-aws/website/docs/d/backup_selection.html.markdown

 ## Attribute Reference

-In addition to all arguments above, the following attributes are available:
+This data source exports the following attributes in addition to the arguments above:

 * `name` - Display name of a resource selection document.
 * `iam_role_arn` - ARN of the IAM role that AWS Backup uses to authenticate when restoring and backing up the target resource.
 See the [AWS Backup Developer Guide](https://docs.aws.amazon.com/aws-backup/latest/devguide/access-control.html#managed-policies) for additional information about using AWS managed policies or creating custom policies attached to the IAM role.